microsoft/CSS-Exchange/README.md

 Or go to the [Releases](https://github.com/dpaulson45/HealthChecker/releases) page and select `HealthChecker.ps1` asset to download.

+# Required Permissions
+Please make sure that the account used is a member of the `Local Administrator` group.
+This should be fulfilled on Exchange servers by being a member of the  `Organization Management` group.
+However, if the group membership was adjusted or in case the script is executed on a non-Exchange system like a management server, you need to add your account to the `Local Administrator` group.
+You also need to be a member of the following groups:

+- Organization Management
+- Domain Admins (only necessary for the `DCCoreRatio` parameter)

 # How To Run
 This script **must** be run as Administrator in Exchange Management Shell on an Exchange Server.
 You can provide no parameters and the script will just run against the local server and provide the detail output of the configuration of the server.